WHAT IS COMPOST?

 Technically, anything that was once living can be composted.
 This would include stuff you may have never thought of, like cotton clothes, leather boots, and that compostable cutlery some restaurants are now serving that look like plastic.
 But unless you have a large scale composting system with machinery, you’ll want to stick to the simple stuff: food scraps (excluding meat, dairy, and bones), shredded unbleached paper, dryer lint, torn cardboard, dried leaves, and old flowers.

-Currently, there’s no large scale solution for this need, but Fertile Earth is bridging the gap with our compost map and compost pick-up service.
+Currently, there’s no large scale solution for this need, but Fertile Earth is bridging the gap with our compost map (coming soon) and compost pick-up service.
 Our map shows you all the places that are composting in South Florida (that we know of.
 If you’d like to add one, please contact us).
 So if you’d like to find a place near you that you can take your compost to, check it out.
 If you don’t have time to drive your food scraps somewhere, we’ll pick it up at your home or office as part of our compost pick-up service.

 This is a very common scenario for most people who tried composting at home without, especially in South Florida where we have lots of “unwanted” critters.
 The reason is that most people have too much “greens” and not enough “browns” in their compost, and/or there isn’t enough air circulating in and through the compost.
 Both are addressed below: